Dakuan/jumanji/README.md

 ## For when Safari goes wrong

 There appears to be a bug in Safari and Mobile Safari where in private browsing mode it will add a `'Cache-Control': 'maxage=0'` header to a request while clearing the browser cache at the same time.
 Express will resonably respond with a `304` status code.
-This causes Safari to attempt to load the page from it's empty cache, leaving the user seeing...nothing.
+This causes Safari to attempt to load the page from its empty cache, leaving the user seeing...nothing.

 Bad Safari.